opendocsg/slw-judgments-backfill/2012_SGHC_128/report.md

  (f) the contributions made by each of the parties to the marriage to the welfare of the family, including any contribution made by looking after the home or caring for the family.

-45     As stated in _BG v BF_ [2007] 3 SLR(R) 233 at [75], the power to order maintenance is exercised in a manner supplementary to the power to divide matrimonial assets, such that the court takes
+45     As stated in _BG v BF_ <span class="citation">[2007] 3 SLR(R) 233</span> at [75], the power to order maintenance is exercised in a manner supplementary to the power to divide matrimonial assets, such that the court takes

 account of each party's share of the assets, and the order for maintenance plays a complementary role to the order for division of the assets.
-Essentially, the aim is to even out any financial inequalities between the spouses, taking into account any economic prejudice suffered by the wife during marriage: _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ [2004] 3 SLR(R) 376 at [27].
+Essentially, the aim is to even out any financial inequalities between the spouses, taking into account any economic prejudice suffered by the wife during marriage: _Tan Sue-Ann Melissa v Lim Siang Bok Dennis_ <span class="citation">[2004] 3 SLR(R) 376</span> at [27].

 **_Decision on maintenance_**